Douglas Haig, 1st Earl Haig: Legacy

 The Argentine football club Club Atlético Douglas Haig, founded 1918, is named after Haig.

-In August 1920, the Great Central Railway gave the name Earl Haig to one of their new 4-6-0 express passenger locomotives.
-It carried the name until October 1943.
+In 1920, the Great Central Railway gave the name Earl Haig to one of their new express passenger locomotives.
+It carried the name until 1943.

 Earl Haig Secondary School in Toronto was named after Haig.
 A species of cottage tulip, "Marshal Haig", is named after him.
 The Hundred of Haig, a cadastral unit in South Australia, was named after Haig in 1918.

 In the early 1920s, several years before his death, a new road of council houses in Kates Hill was named Haig Road.
 Other roads named in honour of Haig include Haig Avenue in Southport (and the football ground of Southport F.C. that was situated there); Haig Avenue in Mount Roskill, Auckland; Haig Road in Singapore; and General Haig Street in New Orleans.